ckennelly/file-binder/README.md

 Building
 ========

-File Binder depends on cmake.
+File Binder depends on `bazel` (https://github.com/bazelbuild/bazel).

 The `rlimit` utility is meant to be setuid for `root` to increase the memory lock limit available to the process.